TRANSPARENT AND PREDICTABLE PRICING

-The key to a successful representation is obtaining the desired result at a predictable and affordable price.
-This is confirmed by client surveys which show that one of the most common client complaints is that the cost to the representation ended up being much more than what was initially estimated.
-To minimize the chances of this occurring, we will work with you at the outset to assess the total time and expense that will be required.
-By doing this on the front end, you can identify the right fee arrangement to achieve the desired results.
+The key to a successful representation is obtaining the desired result at a predictable price.
+This is confirmed by client satisfaction surveys showing that the most common lawyer complaint is that the costs end up being much more than what was initially estimated.
+To minimize the chances of this occurring, we will work closely with you to realistically assess the total time and expenses required.

 Establishing the right fee agreement starts with a conversation about:

 - the nature and complexity of the legal work;